Health Canada IMDRF table of contents for medical device applications guidance

 Email: devicelicensing-homologationinstruments@hc-sc.gc.ca

-3.2.2 Responses to requests from the MHPD
+Responses to post-market requests

 Email: mdd.postmarket-postcommercialisation.dim@hc-sc.gc.ca

-4. Resources, tools and classification matrices
+Resources, tools and classification matrices

-4.1 Resources
+Resources

 Further detailed guidance documents for medical devices are available and should be consulted when composing medical device regulatory submission.
-For a complete listing, please refer to Guidance Documents – Medical devices.
+For a complete listing, please refer to Guidance documents: Medical devices.

-4.2 Tools
+Tools

 The following additional tools are available to aid in creating applications:

-4.3 Classification matrices
+Classification matrices

-5. Access to information
+Access to information

 Information provided to Health Canada by manufacturers is subject to the provisions of the Access to Information Act.
 Trade secrets or confidential scientific, technical, commercial, or financial information is protected from disclosure by this Act.
-According to TPD policy, information regarding medical device regulatory activities that have been received or are being processed is also considered confidential.
-Once a licence has been issued, basic information about a device, such as that listed in section 32(1) of the Regulations, is considered public information.
+According to policy, information regarding medical device regulatory activities that have been received or are being processed is also considered confidential.
+Once a licence has been issued, basic information about a device, such as that listed in section 32(1) of the Medical Devices Regulations, is considered public information.

-6. Contact information
+Contact information

 Any questions or concerns related to this guidance document or its use should be directed to:

-Device Licensing Services Division
+Bureau of Licensing Services

-Medical Devices Bureau
+Medical Devices Directorate

 11 Holland Avenue